Africa to be next boomtown for private equity

 JOHANNESBURG Africa is the next big thing, just ask Bob Geldof and other private equity bankers.

-The Irish rocker made headlines in February when he announced the launch of his $200 million "8 Mile" fund, a sign the Live Aid organizer had turned from promoting debt forgiveness to private enterprise.
+The Irish rocker made headlines in February when he announced the launch of his $200 million (124 million pound) "8 Mile" fund, a sign the Live Aid organiser had turned from promoting debt forgiveness to private enterprise.

 Like the former Boomtown Rats frontman, more private equity investors are flocking to the continent, drawn by the prospect of outsize returns.